Causal effect on a target population: a sensitivity analysis to handle missing covariates: Impact of a missing key covariate for a linear CATE

 \end{itemize} \end{corollary}

 Derivations are detailed in appendix (see Subsection~\ref{proof:imputation-no-bias}).
-Corollary~\ref{lem:imputation} \modif{provides that there is no gain in linearly imputing the missing covariate compared to dropping it.
-This is a direct consequence of Theorem~\ref{lemma:linear-gformula-unbiased}.} Simulations (Section~\ref{appendix:synthetic-simulation-extension}) show that the average bias of a finite-sample imputation procedure is similar to the bias of $\hat \tau_{\text{ G},\infty,\infty,obs}$.
-This suggests that considering the oracle quantities instead of (finite-sample) estimators yields the correct value for the bias, which results mostly from the distributional shift between the two data sets and not from an intrinsic bias of the imputation or surface response estimates.
-Yet, simulations suggest that beyond the oracle bias, imputing the missing in the observational study reduces estimation variance when using the G-formula or IPSW estimators in a finite sample size (Figure~\ref{fig:simulations-imputation}).
+Corollary~\ref{lem:imputation} \modif{ \modifbis{highlights} that there is no gain in linearly imputing the missing covariate compared to dropping it.} Simulations (Section~\ref{appendix:synthetic-simulation-extension}) show that the average bias of a finite-sample imputation procedure is similar to the bias of $\hat \tau_{\text{ G},\infty,\infty,obs}$.